ominil/ominil/README.md

 I'm a Software Engineer from Switzerland.

-- I'm getting a code error 404 on my job, therefore I'm trying to resolve the bug finding my first job as a software engineer.
+- I'm currently working @Centro Sistemi Informativi ehnancing and maintaining Java application.
 - In my free time I learn new tools and try out new software pattern.
-Currently, I'm expanding my knowledge on Microservices using
+Currently, I'm expanding my knowledge to understand better DEVOPS and microservices
-Spring Boot and Kafka.
-[Check out my project!](https://github.com/ominil/ada)

 ---